Print & Share This Recipe!

 4

-Add the olives and capers.
-Pour in the water mixed with tomato or red pepper paste.
-Bring the mixture to a boil, then reduce the heat.
-Cover and let it simmer until the potatoes are tender, about 25 minutes.
-Stir occasionally.
+Add the olives and capers to the skillet.
+Pour in the water mixed with tomato or red pepper paste and bring everything to a boil.
+Once boiling, reduce the heat to low, cover the skillet, and let it simmer for about 25 minutes, or until the potatoes are tender.
+Stir occasionally to prevent sticking.

 5

-Return the fish to the skillet, positioning it in the center.
+Return the fish to the skillet, placing it in the center of the vegetables.
 Drizzle the remaining butter on top and pour over the lemon juice.
-Cook for an additional 8 minutes or until the fish is fully cooked through.
-Serve and enjoy!
+Let everything cook together for about 8 minutes, or until the fish is fully cooked through.
+Serve warm and enjoy!

 Recipe Tips & Suggestions